Sorry, you need to enable JavaScript to visit this website.

 • Consider the likely consequences of each action in relation to the situation.
 What will the impact be?
 Who will be affected?
 How are they likely to react?

-Below, you will find two example scenarios similar to those that you will be asked to complete when you take the SJT.
+Below, you will find two example scenarios similar to those you will be asked to complete when you take the SJT.
 This will help you understand the format of the scenarios and actions.

 Example scenario one

-Read the scenario and rate each of the four actions.
-If you wish to remind yourself of the full description of the rating scale, this can be found in the What is the SJT? section.
+If you wish to remind yourself of the full description of the rating scale, this can be found at the start of the situational judgement test (SJT) section.

 You have identified an area on a local estate that is well known for anti-social behaviour.
-A group of young people have been congregating outside a community centre and have been intimidating local residents who attend events there.
-You have spoken with a number of the residents to identify the main concerns and what actions they would like the police to take.
-It does not appear that the group of young people are committing any criminal offence.
-However, the residents want the young people to be moved on and prevented from congregating in this area.
+A group of young people has been congregating outside a community centre.
+They have been intimidating local residents who attend events there.
+You have spoken with a number of the residents to identify their main concerns and what actions they would like the police to take.

-Before taking any action, gather more information about the young people from any relevant parties, such as social workers or community groups, and seek their views on what should be done.
+• Action one – Before taking any action, gather more information about the young people from any relevant parties, such as social workers or community groups, and seek their views on what should be done.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-The young people are not committing a criminal offence.
+• Action two – The young people are not committing a criminal offence.
 Explain to local residents that you will record and monitor the situation for now, in case it worsens.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-Disperse the young people and prevent them from congregating outside the community centre – for example, through more regular patrols.
+• Action three – Disperse the young people and prevent them from congregating outside the community centre – for example, through more regular patrols.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-Speak to the young people directly about why they are congregating outside the community centre and explain that the residents would prefer if they did not congregate in the area.
+• Action four – Speak to the young people directly about why they are congregating outside the community centre and explain that the residents would prefer if they did not congregate in the area.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

 Example scenario two

-Read the scenario and rate each of the four actions.
-If you wish to remind yourself of the full description of the rating scale, this can be found in the What is the SJT? section.
+If you wish to remind yourself of the full description of the rating scale, this can be found at the start of the situational judgement test (SJT) section.

 You are currently in the office completing some paperwork for a case.
 While you are working, you are approached by one of the new police constables in your team.
 He explains to you that he has forgotten to complete the necessary paperwork on a case that you both attended almost a week ago.
 The case was not particularly high priority, but it is still important that paperwork is completed as soon as possible.
 Your other colleagues have told you that the constable has done this many times and can be quite forgetful.

-Stop your work to explain to your team member the implications of not writing up his case notes.
+• Action one – Stop your work to explain to your team member the implications of not writing up his case notes.
 Ask him why he forgot this time and whether he needs any help.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-Tell your team member that he should complete the paperwork as soon as possible because it is his responsibility and a crucial part of his role.
+• Action two – Tell your team member that he should complete the paperwork as soon as possible because it is his responsibility and a crucial part of his role.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-Explain to your team member that you will have to inform your supervisor because this kind of behaviour is becoming a habit with him.
+• Action three – Explain to your team member that you will have to inform your supervisor because this kind of behaviour is becoming a habit with him.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

-Reassure your team member that everyone makes mistakes sometimes and offer to write up the case notes yourself as you were also present at the incident.
+• Action four – Reassure your team member that everyone makes mistakes sometimes and offer to write up the case notes yourself as you were also present at the incident.
+Choose an option from counterproductive, ineffective, slightly effective, effective, very effective.

 Behavioural styles questionnaire (BSQ)